shreyas-sreedhar/self-hosted-vpn/README.md

 ### 2. Configure Terraform variables

-Create a file named `terraform.tfvars` to store your sensitive data like API token and SSH key name.
+Create a file named `dev.tfvars` to store your sensitive data like API token and SSH key name.
 It should look like this:

 ```hcl
 do_token      = "<your-digitalocean-api-token>"